-Whilst ‘squatting’ still bizarrely remains ‘legal’ in non-residential premises, landlords with empty units generating no income, but still draining money, may be reluctant to add to their misery by spending to update its security.
+Whilst squatting, bizarrely, still remains ‘legal’ in non-residential premises, landlords with empty units generating no income (but still draining money) may be reluctant to add to their misery by spending to update their security.
 However, ‘a stitch in time’ is no more appropriate than when trying to protect vulnerable buildings from squatters, metal thieves and vandals.

 01. Ensure the entry door is protected with a solid steel security door and check all fire exits are secure.
-Rembember, many only have one catch and no locks.
+Remember, many only have one catch and no locks.

 03. Don’t forget securing sky-lights, since most of us learned how to climb trees as children.
 We also learned how to fall, but sky-lights are a long way up and the surface below is likely to be concrete.
 Your insurer will be happier.